"Proper" Shift Rules for Derivatives of Perturbed-Parametric Quantum Evolutions: Technical overview

 \subsection{Math notations, definitions and preliminary facts}

-In this paper, a ``finite measure'' is a finite (not necessarily positive) regular Borel measure on~$\RR$; we use the phrase ``signed measure'' and ``complex measure'', resp., to emphasize that only real or also complex values are allowed.
+In this paper, a \textit{finite measure} is a finite (not necessarily positive) regular Borel measure on~$\RR$; we use the phrase \textit{signed measure} and \textit{complex measure,} resp., to emphasize that only real or also complex values are allowed.
 In this paper, finiteness is implied in the term signed/complex measure.

-Complex measures have a unique decomposition into two signed measures, which in turn have a unique decompositions into two positive measures (Jordan decomposition).
+Complex measures have a canonical decomposition into two signed measures, which in turn have a canonical decompositions into two positive measures (Jordan decomposition).
 The sum of the resulting four (or 2) positive measures in the decomposition of a finite measure~$\mu$ is called the \textit{total-variation measure} and denoted by $\abs{\mu}$.
 The \textit{total-variation norm} of a finite measure~$\mu$ is defined as $\Nm{\mu} := \int \One \,d\abs\mu$, and satisfies

 where the supremum ranges over all measurable functions~$f$ with $\Nm{f}_\infty \le 1$.
 This equation shows that convergence $\mu_n \xrightarrow{n\to\infty} \mu$ in total variation implies convergence for every bounded measurable function~$f$: $\int f\,d\mu_n \xrightarrow{n\to\infty} \int f\,d\mu$ --- we use that implicitly all the time.